Children's Theatre Company: Leadership

 The theater was founded by John Clark Donahue along with John Burton Davidson, Shirley Diercks, Martha Pierce Boesing and Beth Leinerson.
-Jon Cranny served as the theater's second artistic director from 1984 until 1997, when Peter C. Brosius became the theater's third artistic director alongside the theater's managing directors: Theresa Eyring (1999–2007), Gabriella Callichio (2007–11), Tim Jennings (2011–15) and Kimberly Motes (16-present).
+Jon Cranny served as the theater's second artistic director from 1984 until 1997, when Peter C. Brosius became the theater's third artistic director alongside the theater's managing directors: Theresa Eyring (1999–2007), Gabriella Callichio (2007–11), Tim Jennings (2011–15), Kimberly Motes (16-24), Jill A. Anderson (24-25), and Ryan French (25-Present).
 Brosius was the longest serving Artistic Director in the history of Children’s Theatre Company.

 New Plays/Notable People

 In 1998, under Brosius' leadership, the theater established a new play laboratory, which works with leading playwrights, composers, designers, and directors.
 Over 200 new plays have been developed and the majority have had their world premieres at Children’s Theatre Company.